leotiger/grav-plugin-backup-manager/README.md

 ## Known Issues

 A lot, this is still a baby.
-If it's doing a good job for you: participation!
+It's doing a good job but needs participation!
-One anoying before launching the first beta release, the backup manager should show up for allowed users (with sufficient credentials) but it doesn't, but that's probably due to the fact that I'm on a kind of Admin Pro Site...
+One annoying thing detect just before launch: The backup manager should show up for allowed users (with sufficient credentials) but it doesn't, but that's probably due to the fact that I'm on a kind of an Admin Pro Site, for all the other stuff I'm working on...
 Too tired to fix this now.
 You'd do admin only right now! :-) And I want feedback first... before offering additional efforts on this.